torvalds/linux/Documentation/sound/alsa-configuration.rst

 This module supports multiple cards and autoprobe.

-Note: The supported board is detected by reading EEPROM or PCI SSID (if EEPROM isn't available).
-You can override the model by passing ``model`` module option in case that the driver isn't configured properly or you want to try another type for testing.
+Analte: The supported board is detected by reading EEPROM or PCI SSID (if EEPROM isn't available).
+You can override the model by passing ``model`` module option in case that the driver isn't configured properly or you want to try aanalther type for testing.

 Module snd-indigo